Campsites in Port Edward

 Things to do in Port Edward

 The small town of Port Edward is one of South Africa’s true coastal gems.
-Nestled on the border of KwaZulu-Natal and the Eastern Cape along the sub-tropical Hibiscus Coast, Port Edward’s balmy climate and relaxed island-style vibe make this the ultimate holiday destination.
+Nestled on the border of KwaZulu-Natal and the Eastern Cape along the sub-tropical Hibiscus Coast.
+It’s balmy climate and relaxed island-style vibe make this the ultimate holiday destination.

 1. Get Some Sun-Time At Silver Beach

 Best known for hosting the annual New Year’s Eve party, this family-friendly swimming beach offers supertube rides and an estuary nearby.
-It’s safe and secure, with lifeguards present on weekends and during holidays.
+Safe and secure, with lifeguards present on weekends and during holidays.

 2. Explore The Red Desert And Its Surrounding Conservation Area

 Port Edward’s unusual claim to fame is the Red Desert, which stands in stark contrast to the surrounding tropical vegetation.
 At only 200m wide, this national heritage site is acknowledged in the Guinness Book of Records as the smallest desert in the world.